 How to Apply to Advance to Candidacy

-Students must advance to candidacy in the semester in which they plan to graduate and have completed all coursework or be currently enrolled in the courses required to complete the degree.
+Students must apply to advance to candidacy in the semester in which they plan to graduate and have completed all coursework or be currently enrolled in the courses required to complete the degree.
 All coursework for the M.A. must be completed by the end of the semester in which you intend to graduate.
 In order to apply for advancement to candidacy, you need to complete the Worksheet for the M.A. in Statistics.
+The worksheet will have to be signed by their designated MA program advisor before submission.
 For those approved by the M.A.
-Program Committee Chair, to apply for the M.A. thesis option, you will also need to complete Graduate Division’s Application for Candidacy for the Master's Degree (Plan 1 - Thesis).
+Program Committee Chair, to apply for the M.A. thesis option, you will have to complete the Worksheet for the MA in Statistics, Thesis Option, as well as the Graduate Division’s Application for Candidacy for the Master's Degree (Plan 1 - Thesis).

 You must apply for advancement to candidacy by the end of the third week of the semester in which you plan to graduate and be registered or on approved Filing Fee in the semester in which you sit for the written examination or file your thesis.
 If you have completed the M.A. coursework requirements and need only to take the written exam or file your thesis, you might be eligible for the Filing Fee option.
 To be eligible for Filing Fee, you must have a minimum of two semesters of academic residence and were registered in the previous semester.
 If you have other questions regarding filing fee eligibility, please visit the Graduate Division website.